 |Married Couple's Allowance (MCA) (one of both born before 6th April 1935)||£8,915*|

 *Note: Personal Allowance is restricted for those in total incomes over £100,000 by £1 for every £2 over this amount.

 *Note: Married couple's allowance (MCA) is restricted to 10% of the value and reduces tax due, not tax-free income it is only available where one spouse is born before 6 April 1935.
 It is also withdrawn by £1 for every £2 of income if an income goes above the limit of £29,600 until it is reduced to the minimum level of £3,450.

 *Note: Blind person's allowance can be claimed by those who are registered severely sight impaired (SSI) with a local authority.
 You do not have to be totally sightless to be registered blind.
 Any part of this allowance that is unused by the recipient can be transferred to their spouse or civil partner.
 If either spouses or civil partners are registered blind, they will both get the allowance but this allowance is not available to those who are registered as partially sighted.

-Dividend Allowance- From April 2018 the first £2,000 of dividends will not be taxable (this was £5,000 previously).
+Dividend Allowance- The first £2,000 of dividends will not be taxable (this was £5,000 in 2017/18).
 Any dividend payments over this amount will be taxable at a person’s marginal rate.
 To determine what your marginal rate is, add up all of your taxable income including saving income and dividends then check the table below to see which tax rate applies to you.